Posted by marilynch

-This North Salinas resident bike commutes to work at Rancho Cielo, and when we met in July 2012 to discuss the Monterey County Youth Center class, we set our meeting location for a HER Helmet Thursdays spot, Red Brick Pizza, in Del Rey Oaks.
-Luciano biked over via Highway 68 to meet me–on a very spiffy fixie.
+This North Salinas resident bike commutes to work at Rancho Cielo, and when we met in July 2012 to discuss the Monterey County Youth Center class, we set our meeting location for Del Rey Oaks.
+Luciano biked over via Highway 68 on a very spiffy fixie.

 Want to help Luc expand efforts at Rancho Cielo?

 Luciano’s 24-hour bike-a-thon supported Rancho Cielo students in biking, and you can still help.
 How?
 Donate bike-related items, or funds to purchase those, to Rancho Cielo Youth Campus.
-As of 1/29/13, tubes, tires, and rims are most needed.
+Tubes, tires, rims, and other items may be helpful; contact him to inquire about current needs.